Traffic Ticket Attorney

-Speeding Questions
+Speeding Questions Traffic Ticket Lawyer

-Colorado law (C.R.S. § 42-4-1101) provides a presumptive maximum speed limit for motor vehicles driven on public highways and therefore in some cases it is not required for a speed limit sign to be present on the highway in order for a police officer to issue a speeding ticket.
-The law sets the following speed limits (except in cases where a special hazard, such as snow, fog or ice, exists that requires a lower speed):
+What if there were no speed limit signs posted on the roadway?
+We may be able to help fight your speeding ticket or speeding court case.
+Colorado law (C.R.S. § 42-4-1101) provides a presumptive maximum speed limit for motor vehicles driven on public highways, and in some cases, it is not required for a speed limit sign to be present on the highway in order for a police officer to issue a speeding ticket.
+Contact us to learn more.

 a.
 Twenty miles per hour on narrow, winding mountain highways or on blind curves;